csdambros/BioGeoAmazonia/ReadMe.md

 ### Using Moran EigenVector Maps as spatial predictor

-For the taxa shown here, we can observe that model residuals have spatial autocorrelation.
+For the taxa shown here, we can observe that model residuals have spatial autocorrelation (p = \(1.4 \times 10^{-5}\) or p \< 0.05).
 This means that the analysis is violating the independence of sampling units requirement of the regression models.
 To correct for this problem, it is possible to include other more complex spatial variables as predictor variables in the model, so that they capture the entire spatial component of the data.
 Because the regression model calculates partial coefficients and p-values, the estimates for the other variables in the model will represent the results after the removal of the effect of these spatial variables (and any other variable in the model), so it will be corrected for spatial autocorrelation.

 As an alternative to including Latitude and Longitude as linear predictor variables, we used Moran Eigenvector Maps as predictors.
 MEMs